 I recently completed a piece of mindfulness homework that had an unexpected effect on me.

 Mind is one of the UK’s biggest mental health charitable organizations.
 With actor Stephen Fry as it’s President, it brings awareness of mental health issues to a wide audience and provides advice and support to thousands experiencing difficulty.
+You’ve probably heard of it.

-Dear borderline me,
+Dear depressed me,

 Well done for digging this out.
 I know things seem pointless right now so thanks for giving this a go.